LatinumFinance/LatinumFinance.github.io/index.md

 >Step 1:
 >

-`Plan and purchase the planets for your Ecosystem **using the same wallet address's used to register your ecosystem**`
+`Plan and purchase the planets for your Ecosystem`

+`*USE THE SAME WALLET ADDRESS USED TO REGISTER YOUR ECOSYSTEM*`

-`_Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used_`
+`*Orders recieved that differ from the amount total or do not match any registered wallet adresses will be sent back to the same address less the gas cost used*`

 >Step 2:
+>

+`Choose your favorite crypto ecosystem and token that you plan to stake in order to purchase a planet for your crypto ecosystem`

+>Step 3:
+>

+`Locate that token on the Latinum Finance website to double check the availability, network used, wallet address and required token quantity`

+>Step 4:
+>

+`Purchase a planet for your crypto ecosystem by sending the exact amount of tokens to the listed wallet address to be staked for passive income rewards!`

+`*MAKE SURE YOU SEND YOUR TOKENS USING THE CORRECT WALLET ADDRESS AND NETWORK!
+FUNDS SENT TO THE WRONG ADDRESS OR NETWORK CAN NOT BE RECOVERED*`

+`*All STAKED TOKENS CAN BE UNSTAKED AT ANY TIME BUT REQUIRE A 3 DAY UNSTAKING PERIOD* Find out more about unstaking your assets here: [Unstaking my Assests](./CosmosEcosystem)`

+>Step 5:
 >

 `View your Ecosystem and totals by going to latinumfinance.github.io/Your_Registered_ETH_Wallet_Address`

 ## Building your Ecosystem